Cocaine addiction treatment – available across Europe

 Signs of cocaine addiction

-• Strong cravings and loss of control
+• Strong cravings and difficulty controlling use

 • Mood swings, anxiety, or paranoia